Buildroot Setup for Kumquat

 make

-- The build process will take some time (could be a few hours depending on your system's performance).
-Monitor the progress in the terminal.
+- The build may take anywhere from several minutes to a few hours depending on your system’s performance.
+Progress will be displayed in the terminal.

 Step 4: Obtain the Built Image